Singh-Prakash07/Notes/Start with Pyspark/02_Hadoop.md

 ## The Hadoop Ecosystem

 Hadoop is more than a single tool; it's a collection of services.
-The core components are:
+The core components design and developed in layers:

 * **Hadoop Distributed File System (HDFS):** The distributed storage layer.
 * **Yet Another Resource Negotiator (YARN):** The resource management and scheduling layer( cluster operating system).
-* **MapReduce:** The original processing engine(distributed computing).
+* **MapReduce:** The original processing engine layer(distributed computing).
 ---

 ## 1. Hadoop Distributed File System (HDFS)